Lumavate-Team/documentation/docs/localdev.rst

 Registering Properties
 ----------------------

-The Discover endpoint enables the ability to expose properties through the Lumavate Studio.
+The Discover endpoint enables the ability to expose properties through the Lumavate Studio, by returning an array of properties via JSON.
 Each property is defined by denoting the tab, section, name, & label using the following JSON structure:

 .. code-block:: javascript